 Joseph Powell Anthropology Endowment Fund

+This endowment was created by the Department in honor of Dr. Joseph Powell, former Associate Professor and Forensic Anthropologist at the UNM Office of the Medical Investigator (OMI).
 The purpose of this endowment is to support Evolutionary Anthropology graduate student research on the topic of human and non-human primate biological variation and behavioral ecology, both past and present.

 Karl H. Schwerin Graduate Fellowship in Ethnology